36-Year-Old Outfielder – Free Agent

 A lot of Schumaker's utility, both in fantasy and for his major league team, derived from his ability to play both the outfield and second base, but he has played fewer than 20 games at second base th...

 Skip Schumaker Contract Information:

-Signed a two-year, $5 million contract with the Reds in November of 2013.
+Signed a minor league contract with the Padres in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Skip Schumaker – simply subscribe now.

 Skip Schumaker: MLB Games Played By Position

 Skip Schumaker Split Stats (View Full Split Stats)